aaron-salisbury/ProjectTemplates/instructions-new-template.md

   </WizardExtension>
 ```

-Then, below that and as another child of VSTemplate:
+Then, below that and as another child of VSTemplate, add the following.
+Replace the repositoryId property value with the Product ID from the VSIX project's manifest that we made note of earlier.
+Replace the id and version property values with the nuget packages from the packages.config file of your project.

 ```xml
   <WizardData>